Child poverty continues to trend down, but key targets not met

-The Government has failed to fully meet all three of its key child poverty reduction targets, with one falling short and two within sample errors.
+The Government has fully met just one of three key poverty reduction targets, with one falling short and another within a sample error.

 Overall the number of children in child poverty has trended down over the three-year period since all nine measures were established back in 2018, according to a report from Statistics NZ released today.